 |Bellevue Average (annual)||Washington Average||United States Average|

 One of the most important determinants of your car insurance rates is the insurance company you work with.
 In Bellevue, USAA offers the cheapest premiums for the typical insurance buyer.
 We've gathered the best cheap car insurance companies in Bellevue below.
-You should only use this list as a starting point: it's important to compare quotes specific to your unique driving profile.
+You should only use this list as a starting point: it's important to look at quotes specific to your unique driving profile.

 |Company||Average Annual Rate|

 Bellevue drivers in their 50s enjoy relatively affordable auto insurance rates, paying just $1,315 per year, on average.
 Those in their 60s don't pay significantly more ($1,372).

 The Bellevue drivers who pay the highest insurance rates are teenagers.
 One of the most effective ways to lower your car insurance rates as a driver in Bellevue is to age out of your teens.
 The cost differential between the auto insurance rates paid by teenage drivers and drivers in their 20s in Bellevue is $4,712, the largest such difference between any two age groups.

 |Age bracket||Average Annual Rate|

 In some cases, a driver's marital status and gender may affect the auto insurance rates they pay.
 Married drivers in Bellevue pay $70 less than single drivers for car insurance.
 Married drivers pay less for car insurance than do single drivers in many locations.
 Rates for those who are widowed are also much cheaper than rates for those who are single.
 Interestingly enough, in Bellevue, single drivers pay more than those who are widowed.